ArslanRama/10-MondoDB-Playground-Querries/README.md

 # MongoDB Playground Exercise

-## How to use Admin/User accounts for.
+## How to use Admin/User accounts for:

 1. Sign Up
 2. Log In